Coda Cure: Full Episode

 Join the Coda community on the mission to help solve this threat to global health.

-Naomi (RN, BN, MN (Crit Care), MPH, PhD) is a Senior Research Fellow and Operational Lead of the Critical Care Division at The George Institute for Global Health and the (part-time) Intensive Care Clinical Research Manager at Royal North Shore Hospital, Sydney, Australia.
+Naomi (RN, BN, MN (Crit Care), MPH, PhD) is the Program Lead of the Critical Care Program at The George Institute for Global Health and the (part-time) Intensive Care Clinical Research Manager at Royal North Shore Hospital, Sydney, Australia.

 Outside of work, Naomi keeps busy caring for her three beautiful children with her electric-bike loving, ‘Rock Doctor’ husband, Alex.

 Flavia Machado is professor and head of the Intensive Care Session of Anesthesiology, Pain and Intensive Care Department at the Federal University of São Paulo in Brazil.
 Machado is board certified in internal medicine, infectious diseases and critical care.
 Dr. Machado is one of the founders of the Latin America Sepsis Institute–LASI.
 She was the president between 2008-2011, vice president between 2012-2015 and is currently its CEO.
 LASI is devoted to awareness raising, quality improvement and coordination of multicenter studies in sepsis field.
 She is part of the executive board of the Global Sepsis Alliance and the executive committee for the World Sepsis Day.
 She serves on the 2012 and 2016 board of the Surviving Sepsis Campaign International Guidelines.
 She integrates the International Sepsis Forum (ISF) council since 2014.
 She is also a member of both the Executive and Scientific Committee of the Brazilian Research in Intensive Care Network-BRICNET.